Aut-Protocol/aut-integrate/CONTRIBUTING.md

-# Contributing to The Āut Pad
+# Contributing to Launchpad

-We would love for you to contribute to The Āut Pad and help make it ever better!
+We would love for you to contribute to Launchpad and help make it ever better!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)